-Fleet Services will beis responsible for performing vehicle acceptance inspections.
+Fleet Services is responsible for performing vehicle acceptance inspections.
 All vehicles shall be inspected by Fleet Services prior to acceptance.
-This inspection will determine that all specifications have been met and that the dealer has properly performed the pre-delivery inspection has been performed.
+This inspection will determine that all specifications have been met and that the pre-delivery inspection has been performed.

-Fleet Services will beis responsible for marking all County vehicles with the County seal and vehicle number, as directed by the Deputy Director - Fleet Services.
+Fleet Services is responsible for marking all County vehicles with the County seal and vehicle number, as directed by the Deputy Director - Fleet Services.
 Vehicles registered with nonexempt license plates (i.e., "cold" or undercover plates or Fire Protection District-owned vehicles) are exempt from this requirement.
 No other markings, decals, bumper stickers, etc. shall be placed on a County vehicle without prior written approval of the Deputy Director - Fleet Services.

-Fleet Services will_bise responsible tofor registrationer_of all County vehicles, vessels and pieces of equipment that are required by law to be registered with the California Department of Motor Vehicles.
+Fleet Services is responsible for registration of all County vehicles, vessels and pieces of equipment that are required by law to be registered with the California Department of Motor Vehicles.
 The Deputy Director - Fleet Services shall assign County asset numbers to all County vehicles and vessels.
 (The Fire Protection District will administer its own registration program and its own vehicle asset numbering program.)